0xHy0kR1/hacking_notes/tryhackme/encryption_crypto101/SSH_authentication.md

 - In order to use a private SSH key, the permissions must be set up correctly otherwise your SSH client will ignore the file with a warning (600 or stricter).
 - `ssh -i keyNameGoesHere user@host` is how you specify a key for the standard Linux OpenSSH client.

+**To use SSH, you need an SSH server and an SSH client.
+The SSH server listens on port 22 by default.
+The SSH client can authenticate using:**
+- A username and a password
+- A private and public key (after the SSH server is configured to recognize the corresponding public key)

 ## Practical on key creation and login with SSH key
 Create the keys by running:
 ```python